Losing My Idols

 Let me preface this by saying a few things: I’m speaking entirely from my own experience and not that of any kind of expert on mental health…I’m just a person who’s been dealing with the ups and downs my whole life.
 Also let me be clear that I am NOT against any form of mental health treatment, and I think it’s absolutely essential for some people.
 This isn’t an opinion piece on the inspiring life of Anthony Bourdain, but rather my personal reaction(s) to his life and death and what it means to me and probably some disorganized shit that I just needed to get out.

 This one feels particularly heavy.
 It’s a sentiment that is shared by my peers and people around the world today.
 The loss of one of my idols this morning, Anthony Bourdain, has got me feeling a lot of things.
-He was an idol to so many of us because he, like Bowie, represented the misfits and he did it well, giving us a voice and endless inspiration.
+He was an idol to so many of us because he, like Bowie and countless others, represented the misfits and he did it well, giving us a voice and endless inspiration.

 Ever since I was a kid, I’ve had a habit of talking to myself.
 Sometimes I’d even talk to the photos of rock stars on my walls, knowing full well that I was actually just talking to a piece of paper and some tape.
 Probably the result of being an only child (with a hard-working parent) who was home alone a lot.
 While I’ve outgrown talking to walls, I still talk to myself.